-NOTE: Where a vessel is to anchor frequently or in extreme conditions, anchoring systems of greater holding power, robustness and performance may need to be provided to fulfil the broader safety obligations specified in Part A of this Standard.
+NOTE: Where a vessel is to anchor frequently or in extreme conditions, anchoring systems of greater holding power, robustness and performance may need to be provided to fulfil the broader safety obligations.

-This Subsection applies to all vessels other than Special Vessels provided for in NSCV Part F of this standard, unless NSCV Part F specifies otherwise.
+A1 This Subsection applies to all vessels other than Special Vessels provided for in NSCV Part F of this standard, unless NSCV Part F specifies otherwise.